sebastianruder/NLP-progress/text_classification.md

 The [TREC dataset](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.11.2766&rep=rep1&type=pdf) is dataset for question classification consisting of open-domain, fact-based questions divided into broad semantic categories.
 It has both a six-class (TREC-6) and a fifty-class (TREC-50) version.
-Both have 4,300 training examples, but TREC-50 has finer-grained labels.
+Both have 5,452 training examples and 500 test examples, but TREC-50 has finer-grained labels.
 Models are evaluated based on accuracy.

 TREC-6: